SchulzLab/STARE/docs/Reference.rst

 References
 ***************

-You can find our preprint about STARE and its implementation on `bioRxiv <https://doi.org/10.1101/2022.01.28.478202>`_.
+You can find our preprint about STARE and its implementation on bioRxiv:

+Hecker, Dennis, Fatemeh Behjati Ardakani, and Marcel H. Schulz.
+“The Adapted Activity-By-Contact-Model for Enhancer-Gene Assignment and Its Combination with Transcription Factor Affinities in Single Cell Data.”
+Preprint.
+Bioinformatics, January 28, 2022. https://doi.org/10.1101/2022.01.28.478202.

 The results of our analyses are available via Zenodo.

 .. image:: https://zenodo.org/badge/DOI/10.5281/zenodo.5841992.svg
   :alt: ZenodoBadge